Macauley Island: Geography and geomorphology

-Macauley Island is in the Kermadec Islands, 68 mi south-southwest of Raoul Island and roughly halfway between Tonga and New Zealand.
-Cheeseman Island and Curtis Island lie south-southwest of Macauley Island, and Havre and L'Esperance Rock are even farther south; together these islands form the southern group of the Kermadec Islands, of which Macauley Island is the largest.
-Under good conditions Raoul Island can be seen from Macauley Island.
-Located within the exclusive economic zone of New Zealand, the islands are since 1990 within the Kermadec Islands Marine Reserve and the Kermadec Benthic Protected Area administered by the New Zealand Department of Conservation.
+Macauley Island is in the Kermadec Islands, 68 mi south-south-west of Raoul Island and roughly halfway between Tonga and New Zealand.
+Cheeseman Island and Curtis Island lie south-south-west of Macauley Island, and Havre and L'Esperance Rock are even farther south; together these islands form the southern group of the Kermadec Islands, of which Macauley Island is the largest.
+Raoul is visible from Macauley Island when the weather is clear.
+Located within the exclusive economic zone (Note: A country has exclusive rights to the natural resources and to construct infrastructure, within its exclusive economic zone.) of New Zealand, the islands are since 1990 within the Kermadec Islands Marine Reserve and the Kermadec Benthic Protected Area administered by the New Zealand Department of Conservation.
 The islands are, with the exception of the weather station on Raoul Island, uninhabited.

 The volcano rises from a depth of 1700 m where it is 23–30 km wide; it is elongated in east-southeast direction and features a 10.5 × 7 km wide submarine caldera northwest of Macauley Island.
-The caldera floor lies at 1100 m depth and its rim at 600 m.
-The caldera is elongated in east-northeast direction and features north-northeast trending lineaments that extend to Macauley Island.
+The caldera floor and rim are 1100 m and 600 m below sea level, respectively.
+The caldera is elongated in east-north-east direction and features north-north-east trending lineaments that extend to Macauley Island.
 Jumbled blocks, presumably from landslides or slumps, cover the portions of the caldera adjacent to Macauley Island, and there is evidence of collapses on the western caldera margin.
-A fault runs inside the caldera next to its southeastern margin.
-The caldera floor is covered with pumice, and thick pumice deposits occur on the flanks of Macauley volcano.
+A fault (Note: A fault is a fracture that separates two rock units.
+It often features relative motion between the rocks.) runs inside the caldera next to its southeastern margin.
+The caldera floor is covered with pumice, and thick pumice deposits exist on the flanks of Macauley volcano.